 - Birth date certification (usually contained in passports, if you don’t have a separate birth certificate)

-- Record of all immunizations that your child received.
+- Record of all immunizations that your child received translated into English.

 Immunizations should be obtained prior to arrival in the United States and recorded, with the date received, in an International Immunization Record (shot card) for your child.
 Please be sure to make a copy for yourself if your embassy retains your original.
 Some countries may not have an International Immunizations Record.
-In that case, use the blank record of an Immunization Form (PDF)
+A complete list of forms can be found here

 .
 It is important that some sort of record of immunizations be brought for each school-age child, because without it, a child can be denied admission to a public school.
 The immunization record is not valid unless the day, month, and year are indicated for each immunization.The immunizations record must also be translated into English.
 If you cannot obtain a particular immunization in your country, the child can be immunized at the NHCNE in Newport or by a local doctor.